+A GREEN CITY

+Ensuring green and blue infrastructure is safe, clean, and sustainably managed.
+Our 25-year Plan for nature will set the threshold for the City's Nature Recovery Network Plan and embed a new governance model.

+A HEALTHY CITY

+We will make sure every citizen in Birmingham can access green spaces to improve their health and wellbeing as part of the foundations of a Good Life.

+A FAIR CITY

-- A Green City Ensuring green and blue infrastructure is safe, clean, and sustainably managed.
-Our 25-year Plan for nature will set the threshold for the City's Nature Recovery Network Plan and embed a new governance model. - A Healthy City We will make sure every citizen in Birmingham can access green spaces to improve their health and wellbeing as part of the foundations of a Good Life. - A Fair City We will make sure; that there is fair access to green jobs and that our workforce reflects our diverse communities; ensuring every citizen has access to good quality green space wherever they live, fast tracking those in greatest need first - An Involved City Citizens will know, love, and protect green spaces and nature. - A Valued City Ensuring that the city better understand and captures the value of nature and green spaces, maximising their commercial and sponsorship potential and establishes new innovative funding avenues.
+We will make sure that there is fair access to green jobs and that our workforce reflects our diverse communities; ensuring every citizen has access to good quality green space wherever they live, fast tracking those in greatest need first.

-7.1 A Green City
+AN INVOLVED CITY

+Citizens will know, love, and protect green spaces and nature.

+A Valued City - Ensuring that the city better understands and captures the value of nature and green spaces, maximizing their commercial and sponsorship potential and establishes new innovative funding avenues.

+A GREEN CITY

 - 2 Zero hunger

-- 3 good health and well-being
+- 3 Good health and well-being

-- 4 quality education
+- 4 Quality education

-- 11 sustainable cities and communities
+- 11 Sustainable cities and communities

-Where nature is recognised as integral to wider decision and plan making; and where green spaces, nature and the environment are protected, maintained, and sustainably managed.
+A city where nature is recognized as integral to wider decision and plan making; and where green spaces, nature and the environment are protected, maintained, and sustainably managed.

-Under a green city this Delivery Plan will address one of the themes prioritised in the 25 Year Environment Plan:
+Under a green city this Delivery Plan will address one of the themes prioritized in the 25 Year Environment Plan: